Associate Degree in Fashion and Textile Merchandising

 - The Hong Kong Polytechnic University.

-You will also have the opportunity to take on a global internship in China, working in the buying offices of major retail companies such as Myer, Target and Kmart and experiencing their manufacturing and supply chain operations.
+You will also have the opportunity to take on a global internship in China, Vietnam and Sri Lanka.
+You may work in the buying offices of major retail companies such as Myer, Target and Kmart and experiencing their manufacturing and supply chain operations.

 RMIT’s Education Abroad Office (EAO) supports students to undertake an exchange or short term mobility activity with over 165 partner universities worldwide.